Marinkuskus/grindelwald-render/README.md

-# Grindelwald Bot for Render
+# Grindelwald Bot with contracts, verification, and approval system